MTV: Club Dead: Plot

-Set in the year 2024, Club Dead is set in Alexandria, a floating resort over the Arctic operated by Metacorp.
+Set in the year 2024, Club Dead takes place in Alexandria, a floating resort over the Arctic operated by Metacorp.
 The player is Sam Frost, a virtual reality addict undergoing withdrawal symptoms, including hallucinations, from exposure to cyberspace.
 Sam is a cyber-plumber smuggled out of prison by Metacorp and tasked with uncovering the reason behind why their visitors are mysteriously dying in the resort's virtual reality chambers.
 Framed for the murders, Sam has four days to uncover the truth and hunt down the real killer.

 Development

 Club Dead was developed by Viacom New Media, a subsidiary formed when Illinois studio ICOM Simulations merged with the company to produce interactive media.
-The game was conceived as the first MTV-licensed CD-ROM title alongside the title Beavis and Butt-Head, also created by Viacom.
+The game was conceived as the first MTV-licensed CD-ROM title alongside Beavis and Butt-Head, also created by Viacom.
 The game's director, Greg Harrison, described the title as a "total melding of live-action filmmaking and digital imaging".
-The game's 3D animations were created with the assistance of the Chicago studio H-Gun Labs.
+The 3D animations were created with the assistance of the Chicago studio H-Gun Labs.
 Club Dead featured several notable actors, including Kate Walsh, Nick Offerman, and Pat Healy in his first onscreen role.
 Thematically, the game intentionally shares similarities with the MTV show Dead at 21, including its story, direction and visuals.
 The game was showcased at the Chicago Consumer Electronic Show in 1994.

 Reception

 Connor Freff Cochran of Interactivity commended the game for its "good storytelling" and "solidly professional direction and editing", consistent with the fast-paced visual style of the MTV brand.
 Cochran praised the game's "single, unifying eesthetic", citing its visual influences drawing from German expressionism and cyberpunk.
-Garrick Webster of CD-ROM Today described the game as a "light-hearted, self-lampooning mystery game", stating it "combines pace and peculiarity quite well" due to its music, character interactions and style.
-Lance Ulanoff of PC Magazine listed the game as one of its Top 100 CD-ROMs in 1995, stating "the story is compelling, the mystery difficult to crack, and the characters oddball and developed enough to keep you playing".
+Garrick Webster of CD-ROM Today described the game as a "light-hearted, self-lampooning mystery game", mentioning that it "combines pace and peculiarity quite well" due to its music, character interactions and style.
+Lance Ulanoff of PC Magazine listed the game as one of its Top 100 CD-ROMs in 1995, saying "the story is compelling, the mystery difficult to crack, and the characters oddball and developed enough to keep you playing".
 Steve Honeywell of Cinescape considered the gameplay to "fall short" and the imagery to be "rapid-fire incoherent", but praised the video quality as "very good".
-Dan Amrich of Flux considered Club Dead to be a "captivating adventure game" but found the story "confusing" and "intentionally weird".
+Dan Amrich of Flux considered Club Dead to be a "captivating adventure game", but found the story "confusing" and "intentionally weird".